 2. Zuiderpark Rotterdam

 Th Zuiderpark (“South Park”) lies about half an hour out of the center of Rotterdam by public transportation.
-I really wanted to go there as it’s the biggest city park in the Netherlands.
-About 430 soccer fields large, it consists out of walking and cycling lanes, a playground, a swamp, a beach and forests.
-There’s also a Sportplaza with tennis, basketbal and soccer fields as well as a skatepark.
+I really wanted to go there as it's the biggest city park in the Netherlands and a truly iconic park in Rotterdam.
+About 430 soccer fields large, it consists of walking and cycling lanes, a playground, a swamp, a beach and forests.
+There's also a Sportplaza with tennis, basketball and soccer fields as well as a skatepark.

 If you prefer the water, you can rent a water bike, a kayak or a canoe and kids can visit the animals of the children's farm.